10 Common Motorcycle Accidents and How To Avoid Them

 You’re riding in traffic when a car in another lane suddenly veers into the space you’re occupying.
 Remember, our tiny motorcycles can easily fit into blind spots and drivers looking for cars aren’t psychologically programmed to see motorcycles.

 How To Avoid It: Be aware of where blind spots lie and spend as little time in them as possible.
-If you can see a drivers eyes in their mirrors, then they have the ability to see you too.
+If you can see a driver's eyes in their mirrors, then they have the ability to see you, too (But remember that still doesn't always mean they're looking – Ed.).

 Beware of situations where lane changes become more possible.
 Is highway traffic slowing, with one lane moving faster than others?
 People are going to want to be in that lane.
 Don’t be where they want to be.